Best Alto-/Baritone Horns for Advanced 2026

 CONS

-• • The larger bore might feel unwieldy for smaller players.
+• • The large bore might feel unwieldy for smaller players or those preferring a more agile instrument.

 Sound: